IgitDanny/reveal_remote/README.md

 # How to Use
 ```$
 reveal_remote my_presentation/
-Point your phone to http://{ip_address}:4101/phone
+Point your controlling browser to http://{ip_address}:4101/controller
 ```

 # Todo